-Using a smart thermostat isn’t just smart for saving on heating costs.
-It can also alert you if there’s an issue with your furnace.
+Using a smart thermostat isn’t just wise for saving on heating expenses.
+It can also alert you if there’s a problem with your furnace.

-The Google Nest has a function called Furnace Heads Up, which will let you know if it senses an issue with your heating system.
-You’ll notice the alert on the thermostat, in the app and in your monthly Nest Home report.
+The Google Nest is equipped with a function called Furnace Heads Up, which will alert you if it detects a problem with your heating system.
+You’ll see the warning on the thermostat, in the app and in your monthly Nest Home report.

-One of the most common problems is: “Nest noticed that your furnace shuts down within 15 minutes of heating.”
-Here’s why this is happening and how you can correct it.
+One of the most frequent problems is: “Nest noticed that your furnace shuts down within 15 minutes of heating.”
+Here’s what’s doing on and how you can correct it.

 Your Furnace is Short Cycling

-When you get the message “Nest noticed that your furnace shuts down within 15 minutes of heating,” it's saying your furnace is short cycling.
-Short cycling is when the furnace turns on for a brief period of time then switches off.
-This HVAC game of red light, green light prevents your home from being warm and can drive up your energy bill.
+When you get the message “Nest noticed that your furnace shuts down within 15 minutes of heating,” that means your furnace is short cycling.
+Short cycling is when the furnace switches on for a short period of time then turns off.
+This HVAC game of red light, green light prevents your home from heating up and can drive up your energy bill.
 It can also increase deterioration on your furnace.
-It may also be more likely to break down and may even need to be replaced sooner.
+It may also be more likely to break down and may even require replacement more quickly.

-Without Furnace Heads Up, you might not detect your furnace is turning on and off frequently, because its blower fan might keep running.
-This feature can recognize power interruptions that occur during short cycling.
+Without Furnace Heads Up, you might not detect your furnace is turning on and off often, because its blower fan might keep running.
+This feature can recognize power interruptions that take place during short cycling.

 How Do I Keep My Furnace from Short Cycling?

-There are a few easy ways you can keep your furnace from short cycling.
+There are a few easy ways you can prevent your furnace from short cycling.

 If your air filter is too dirty, it will limit airflow.
-Your furnace will then shut off prematurely to avoid overheating.
-We recommend changing flat filters once a month, and pleated filters every three months.
-It’s easy to stay on top of replacing your filter by setting up a Filter Reminder on your thermostat.
+Your furnace will then shut off early to prevent overheating.
+We encourage replacing flat filters every month, and pleated filters every three months.
+It’s simple to stay on top of replacing your filter by setting up a Filter Reminder on your thermostat.

-If you’ve replaced your filter after receiving a Furnace Heads Up alert, you can do a test to see if that repairs the problem.
+If you’ve replaced your filter after getting a Furnace Heads Up alert, you can run a test to see if that repairs the problem.

-- Press the ring to bring up the Quick View menu, where you’ll choose "settings” and then “equipment.”
+- Press the ring to bring up the Quick View menu, where you’ll select “settings” and then “equipment.”

-- The thermostat will display the wires connected to it.
+- The thermostat will show the wires connected to it.
 Choose “continue.”

-- You’ll see system components shown.
-Hit "test.”
+- You’ll see system components displayed.
+Select “test.”

 - Choose “Furnace Heads Up” and follow the instructions.
-Your furnace will run a 15-minute heating test and give you the results when it’s finished.
+Your furnace will run a 15-minute heating check and tell you the results when it’s done.

-Google says if the filter is clean or if your furnace didn’t clear the test, something else could be wrong that needs professional assistance.
-If this happens, call Strand Brothers Service Experts at 512-592-3072 for furnace repair.
+Google says if the filter is clean or if your furnace didn’t clear the test, something else could be awry that needs professional assistance.
+If this happens, contact Service Experts Heating, Air Conditioning & Plumbing at 866-397-3787 for furnace repair.

 Clean or Replace Your Furnace’s Flame Sensor

-Having a dirty or bad flame sensor is another top reason why your furnace might short cycle.
-You can determine if there’s a problem by paying attention to your furnace as it turns on.
-Here’s what to look for.
+Having a dirty or bad flame sensor is another top explanation why your furnace is short cycling.
+You can tell if there’s a problem by paying attention to your furnace as it starts up.
+Here’s what to check for.

-- Take off the door from your furnace so you can look at the burners.
-If you have a viewport in the furnace door, you may not need to remove the door for this.
+- Remove the door from your furnace so you can look at the burners.
+If you have a viewport in the furnace door, you may not have to remove the door for this.

-- Turn on the furnace by setting the thermostat to a higher indoor temperature.
+- Switch on the furnace by setting the thermostat to a warmer indoor temperature.

-- When you switch on the heat, the fan will begin running first.
-You should hear it turn on.
+- When you switch on the heat, the fan will turn on first.
+You should notice it turn on.

-- The ignitor will start to glow.
-The ignitor is either on the left or right of the burners, but it varies according to the furnace model.
+- The ignitor will begin to glow.
+The ignitor is either on the left or right of the burners, but it depends on the furnace model.

-- Once the ignitor is warm enough, the gas will switch on and the burners will light.
+- Once the ignitor is hot enough, the gas will switch on and the burners will ignite.

 Your high-efficiency furnace vents combustion gases outside through a PVC pipe.
-This pipe can get clogged by snow or bird nests, so you’ll want to make sure it’s always clear.
-If the pipe gets plugged, it can result in your furnace overheating.
-It could also result in carbon monoxide flowing back into your home, creating a potentially life-threatening situation.
+This pipe can get clogged by snow or bird nests, so you’ll want to ensure that it’s always clear.
+If the pipe gets clogged, it can cause your furnace to overheat.
+It could also result in carbon monoxide flowing back into your home, creating a potentially deadly situation.

-However, modern furnaces have a pressure switch that typically will stop these situations from happening.
-Families with small children will often find their kids have jammed toy cars, sticks or nuts into the exhaust if it’s in a location that can be reached by tiny hands.
-Even this small amount is enough to trigger the pressure switch.
-The irregular flow of air into and out of the system triggers the pressure switch, which shuts down the burners.
-If this is the root of your problem, you will encounter short cycling and a furnace error code indicating the pressure switch was tripped.
+However, modern furnaces have a pressure switch that generally will prevent these situations from happening.
+Families with small children will often find their kids have stuffed toy cars, sticks or nuts into the exhaust if it’s in an area that can be reached by little hands.
+Even this little amount is enough to trigger the pressure switch.
+The uneven flow of air into and out of the system triggers the pressure switch, which shuts off the burners.
+If this is the root of your problem, you will experience short cycling and a furnace error code specifying the pressure switch was tripped.

-An Expert HVAC technician from Strand Brothers Service Experts can check the codes for you and diagnose the problem.
-Unfortunately, Nest has not evolved to the point where it can interpret the error codes furnace manufacturers create, so you will still require a pro to assist you.
+An Expert HVAC technician from Service Experts Heating, Air Conditioning & Plumbing can look up the codes for you and diagnose the problem.
+Unfortunately, Nest has not developed to the point where it can interpret the error codes furnace manufacturers create, so you will still need a pro to assist you.

-Let the Experts Handle Your Short Cycling Furnace
+Let the Experts Solve Your Short Cycling Furnace

-If you get the message, “Nest noticed that your furnace shuts down within 15 minutes of heating,” you know what to do.
-At Strand Brothers Service Experts, our Experts have the knowledge to resolve any furnace problem quickly and affordably.
-What’s even better is that we back our repairs with a 100% Satisfaction Guarantee for one year.* To book your appointment, call us at 512-592-3072 or schedule online.
+If you receive the message, “Nest noticed that your furnace shuts down within 15 minutes of heating,” you know what to do.
+At Service Experts Heating, Air Conditioning & Plumbing, our Experts have the expertise to resolve any furnace problem quickly and affordably.
+What’s even better is that we stand behind our repairs with a 100% Satisfaction Guarantee for one year.* To request your appointment, call us at 866-397-3787 or schedule online.